MediaComem/comem-archidep/ex/aws-setup.md

     > traffic to your virtual server on specific ports.
 If you do not do this,
     > it will not be reachable from outside the AWS network.
 For example, for a
     > web application running on your virtual server to be reachable, ports 80
     > (HTTP) and 443 (HTTPS) must accept incoming requests.
+Port 22 is for SSH
+    > connections.
+Ports 3000 & 3001 will be used in various exercises.

-    > The security warning indicates that it's good practice to limit the IP
+    > You may ignore the security warning.
+It indicates that it's good practice
-    > addresses authorized to access your virtual server.
-For the purposes of
+    > to limit the IP addresses authorized to access your virtual server.
+For
-    > this course, it's simpler to allow anyone to connect from any source IP
+    > the purposes of this course, it's simpler to allow anyone to connect from
-    > address (which is what `0.0.0.0, ::/0` means).
+    > any source IP address (which is what `0.0.0.0, ::/0` means).
   * **Step 7:** Launch the virtual server.

     ![AWS Launch](../images/aws-step-7-launch.png)